sa-tre/satre-specification/docs/source/pillars/information_governance.md

 Ability to ensure that people with access to data are correctly identified and they are suitably qualified.

-**Identity Verification:** The process of confirming or authenticating the identity of individuals or entities, often through the verification of personal information, credentials, or biometric data.
+**Identity Verification Process:** This {term}`business process <business process>` involves confirming or authenticating the identity of individuals or entities, often through the verification of personal information, credentials, or biometric data.

 ```{list-table}
 :header-rows: 1